BogdanMaria/bellacuccina/DEPLOYMENT.md

 4. Find your github repository by name and connect

 5. At the bottom of the page choose either automatic deployment manual deployment(deploy by branch) choose an option and DEPLOY the project

+***

+### Forking the GitHub Repository

+1. Login or Signup to [Github](https://github.com/)
+2. Navigate to  the GitHub repository link https://github.com/BogdanMaria/bellacuccina
+3. Click on the Fork button in the top right corner
+4. Copy of the repository will be in your own GitHub account.

+### Clone a GitHub Repo

+1. Go to the GitHub repository  https://github.com/BogdanMaria/bellacuccina
+2. Locate the Code button above the list of files (next to 'Add file') and click it
+3. choose a preferred cloning option by selecting either HTTPS or GitHub CLI.
+4. Open Git Bash
+5. Change the current working directory to the one where you want the cloned directory
+6. Type git clone and paste the URL from the clipboard ($ git clone <span>https://</span>github.com/YOUR-USERNAME/YOUR-REPOSITORY)
+7. Press Enter to create your local clone